 Winter Kayaking is an Extreme Sport

-The first thing I would say to people about winter kayaking is that it’s an extreme sport—even in the most serene places, such as in the video.
+The first thing I would say to people about winter kayaking is that it’s an extreme sport—even in the most serene places.
 It’s for experienced kayakers, or at least in a group with others who have experience.

 I paddle solo, and wouldn’t encourage that either!
 Even with over 40 years of paddling experience behind me, I’m still learning.

 But the thrill, the challenge of paddling in extreme cold draws me to places others wouldn’t dream of!
 I paddle all year around, and mostly alone.
 Whether in storms, surf, rock-hopping or marathon paddling—kayaking fills my life.

 Here in Norway a winter can last several months.
 Months I can’t sit indoors and wait for the ice to melt or snow to disappear!

 In winter the air is different.
 The scenery speaks for itself.
 Wildlife sightings may be less common, but still a joy in winter months.